balajisomasale/Jenkins_Overview_Notes/README.md

 If it shows Unsupported Java version, Install it to Java 11 jdk version -> https://www.oracle.com/in/java/technologies/javase-jdk11-downloads.html
 Note: Java 17 is not supported

+# simple and best source for Jenkins
+If any doubts, go to https://www.javatpoint.com/jenkins for more info

 4/7 :